malexanderlim/recipe-to-cart/README.md

 *   Uses Anthropic Claude API (via `.env` key) to parse ingredients, title, and yield.
 *   Allows scaling of recipe yield before adding to cart.
 *   Creates an Instacart shopping list using the Instacart Developer API (via `.env` key).
+*   Handles asynchronous processing reliably using Upstash QStash and Redis.

 ## Technology Stack & Architecture

-This project utilizes a modern web stack and a serverless architecture designed to handle potentially long-running image processing tasks efficiently.
+This project utilizes a modern web stack and a serverless architecture designed to handle potentially long-running image processing tasks efficiently and reliably.

 **Languages & Frameworks:**